 Q18: Are there any other items the TPS should report on to the Board as part of its annual report on body-worn cameras?
 What are they?
+NA

 Q19: Does this framework sufficiently address the purpose of public transparency with regards to body-worn camera use?
 What changes should be made to it?
+NA

-Q20: Do you have any other comments or feedback on the draft Policy?
 Who watches the watchers ?A civilian based Police watchdog group should be funded & federally regulated across Canada in order to provide a second set of HUMAN eyes (versus Body cameras that get covered up and/or suddenly become non-operational for technical/social reasons etc.) for all Police operations that interface with public.
 Internal investigations (S.I.U. etc.) are NOT sufficient to provide adequate moral supervision/investigation for interactions with the public.